BKWSU-UK/com_youtubevideos/modules/mod_youtube_single/README.md

 2. **Video Fetching**: The helper class retrieves the selected video from the database
 3. **Access Control**: Only videos accessible to the current user are displayed
 4. **Language Filtering**: Videos are filtered by the current site language
+5. **Click-to-Play**: Card and thumbnail modes use JavaScript to replace the thumbnail with an embedded player when clicked
-5. **Caching**: Module output can be cached for improved performance
+6. **Caching**: Module output can be cached for improved performance

 ### AJAX Search